-Transparency: it has been a buzzword in most industries for several years now.
+Transparency: it has been a buzzword in most industries for several years now, especially when it comes to public relations strategies.
 It describes the openness of a brand and their ability to share certain company information as well as take on opinions related to things such as environmental and social issues.
 In practicing transparency, businesses are seen as being more honest and trustworthy.

 Some businesses are so determined to be transparent that they share where they get all of their raw materials, the production costs of their offerings, and even employee salaries.
 This trend is especially important to millennials and studies show that generation Z is growing up to be no different.